bhekumuzithabethe/OnTecAssessment/ReadMe.md

-# Product Display System - Blazor Server App
+# Blazor Database Application - Intern Assessment

 This is a simple Blazor Server application that displays a list of products from a SQL Server database, allows adding new products, editing and deleting existing ones.